Sprinkles and Sprouts

 We've tested this recipe at least 3 times to ensure it works well for you.
 Have a look at our tips for getting the best dish you can!

-• You want to use a large skillet or shallow casserole dish for this recipe to ensure you can fit everything in and have space to stir.
+• You want to use a large skillet or shallow dutch oven style dish for this recipe, to ensure you can fit everything in and have space to stir.

 • Add the garlic after you have browned the ground/minced beef.
 This ensures that it doesn't burn.

-• When adding the flour, sprinkle it over the surface of the beef and then stir to combine it.
-If you do it in one spot, it is much harder to dissolve it into the fat of the meat.
+• When adding the flour, sprinkle it over the surface of the beef and then stir to combine.
+If you tip it all in one spot, it is much harder to dissolve it into the fat of the meat.

-• The recipe says to cook the meat and gravy for 10 minutes, but you can leave it for longer if you are making side dishes.
+• The recipe says to cook the meat and gravy for 10 minutes, but you can leave it for longer if you are busy making dish dishes.
 Just add a lid and put it on the lowest heat.
+It may form a skin on top, but just stir that back into the meat mixture and it will dissolve back in.
 If the sauce looks thick, add a little water or broth to thin it out.

-• The frozen vegetables are cooked in the sauce; depending on your mixture of vegetables, this can take different times.
-Carrots, corn, and peas need around 3 minutes.
-But cauliflower or broccoli may need longer.
+• The frozen vegetables are cooked in the sauce.
+Depending on your mixture of vegetables, this can take different times.
+Carrots, corn and peas need around 3 minutes.
+But cauliflower and broccoli may need longer.

 • It is a budget-friendly meal.